jo-hoe/go-mail-webhook-service/README.md

 ### Mail Client

-Currently the only supported mail client is GMail.
+Currently, the only supported mail client is GMail.
-You will need the client credentials file and set it to name `client_secret.json` and `request.token` file.
+You will need the client credentials file, which you should set to the name `client_secret.json` and the `request.token` file.
-An example on how you can create it is described [here](cli\gmail\README.md).
+An example of creating it is described [here](cli\gmail\README.md).
-Once created use the [configuration file](#configuration-example) to set the directory where both files are stored.
+Once created, use the [configuration file](#configuration-example) to set the directory where both files are stored.

 ### Optional Components

-Use `make` to run the project.
-Make is typically installed out of the box on Linux and Mac.
+Run the project using `make`.
+Make is typically installed by default on Linux and Mac.

 If you do not have it and run on Windows, you can directly install it from [gnuwin32](https://gnuwin32.sourceforge.net/packages/make.htm) or via `winget`